michael-sumner/go-make-things/content/notes/ditching-cable.md

 They also off a $12 a month bundle that includes ESPN and Hulu, but Hulu is the "with ad" version, which is worse than live TV.
 I'd recommend just subscribing to that separately.

-### HBO Now
+### HBO Max

 Previously, you could only get HBO through a cable-provider.
-Today, you can get HBO as a standalone web service directly with [HBO Now](https://order.hbonow.com) for $15 a month.
+Today, you can get HBO as a standalone web service directly with [HBO Max](https://hbomax.com) for $15 a month.

 HBO has a bunch of movies and some fantastic shows.
-This one is definitely a splurge, and can be a bit hit or miss.
+And with HBO Max, they've also bundled in a huge catalog of Time Warner movies and shows as well.
+That said, this one is definitely a splurge, and can be a bit hit or miss.

 Some months they have lots of great programming, while other months are a bit... slow.
 I now find myself subscribing for just a couple of months at a time when a series I like drops a new season, binging all of the episodes, and then unsubscribing.